PRIMATES &

 If you put some pressure on the folds with your nail or fingertip, you open them up and destroy their foundation.

-Apply pressure on one spot for one to five seconds, move away a bit and start over.
+Apply pressure on one spot for one to ten seconds or more, move away a bit and start over.

 You want to open or crush any hardened structure you meet.